apigee-sme-academy-internal/lab-deployment-manager/README.md

 * **mvn** - v3, for deploying Apigee proxies
 * **java** - v11, for use by maven

-Also, the following environment variables are available:
+The following environment variables are available:

 * **$LAB_DIR** - Directory for your lab
 * **$ZONE** - Zone for the GCP project